Processing Equipment

 • Hazardous waste disposal

-Histology laboratory personnel spend an inordinate amount of time optimizing processing protocols and addressing tissue processing concerns.
-Since tissue processing is influenced by a wide range of variables, processing is rarely perfect and good troubleshooting skills are necessary to pinpoint the problematic step.
+Histology laboratory personnel spend excessive time optimizing processing protocols and addressing tissue processing concerns.
+Since a wide range of variables influences tissue processing, processing is rarely perfect, and troubleshooting skills are necessary to pinpoint the problematic step.